 Celery root, also known as celeriac or knob celery, is, as its name implies, the root of the celery plant.
 Don’t let its gnarly exterior fool you; the interior is smooth and white with a tangy flavor.

-Celeriac is less starchy than most root vegetables, in fact ounce for ounce, it has about half the calories of a russet potato, making it a perfect replacement for or addition to potato mashes.
+Celeriac is less starchy than most root vegetables.
+In fact, ounce for ounce, it has about half the calories of a russet potato, making it a perfect replacement for or in addition to potato mashes.

-Celery root has been popular in Europe and Asia for centuries and is now becoming widely available in supermarkets in the U.S. Pureed, with a touch of butter, celeriac is a yummy side for the holiday turkey, or a comforting side dish into the winter.
+Celery root has been popular in Europe and Asia for centuries and is now becoming widely available in supermarkets in the U.S. Pureed, with a touch of butter, celeriac is a supremely satisfying side for the holiday turkey or anytime you’re looking for a comfort food fix.

 For something light and fresh try making Celery Root Slaw.
 Its bright crunchiness makes it the perfect winter side to lighten up your plate and remind you that summer’s not too far off.